 Xôi xéo Hàng Bài (37 Hàng Bài, Hoàn Kiếm, Hà Nội)

 Bún chả Hàng Quạt (74 Hàng Quạt, Hoàn Kiếm, Hà Nội)

 Nem chua rán Tạm Thương (36 Tạm Thương, Hàng Gai, Hoàn Kiếm, Hà Nội)

 Nộm Mai Nga (25 Hàm Long, Hàng Bài, Hoàn Kiếm, Hà Nội)

-Located in the heart of the city center, Hoan Kiem Lake is a great place to visit in Hanoi with an ancient turtle tower located on a small peninsula in the middle of the lake.
+Located in the heart of the city center, Hoan Kiem Lake is a great place to visit in Hanoi with an ancient turtle tower situated on a small peninsula in the middle of the lake.

-Near Hoan Kiem Lake, you can find impressive architectural works and precious heritage of Hanoi such as But tower, Nghieng tower, and The Huc bridge leading to Ngoc Son temple.
+Near Hoan Kiem Lake, you can find impressive architectural works and precious heritage of Hanoi such as But Tower, Nghieng tower, and The Huc bridge leading to Ngoc Son temple.